ABAP: Pass by Value vs. Pass by Reference

 3. Pass-by-value methods create a copy of the object, even when the object itself is a reference.
 Thus the original object stays unchanged outside the method.

 4. Pass-by-reference methods access the memory address of the original object and may act upon its data by dereferencing.
 The original object doesn’t stay unchanged outside the method.
-This can sometimes lead to unexpected behavior, when appending to EXPORTING tables in separate method calls throughout a program where one would expect the parameter to be automatically cleared with each call, but isn’t.
-Manual clearing of EXPORTING parameters for tables, may be necessary, when appending to pass-by-reference variables.
+This can sometimes lead to unexpected behavior, when appending to EXPORTING tables in separate method calls throughout a program, where one would expect the parameter to be cleared automatically with each call, but isn’t.
+Manual clearing of EXPORTING parameters for tables, is often wanted, when appending to pass-by-reference parameters.

 5. CHANGING is always pass-by-reference and RETURNING is always pass-by-value.
 IMPORTING and EXPORTING can be either.